Thursday, June 10, 2010

 Something happened.
 We started making impossible plays and improbable hits, rallying against one of the best pitchers in the league.
 I wiggled through the fifth and sixth, and in the bottom of the inning, down by one with runners on second and third, I bounced a single through the middle and now we led by a run and I needed only three outs for the win.
 “Alright!”

 I had nothing but somehow got two outs and then, with runners on first and second, the batter hit a ground ball down the first base line.
 I sprinted over to field the ball and end the game.

 It felt like someone hit the back of my leg with a ball peen hammer.
 I went down hard.
+My first baseman picked up the ball.
 The batter raced to first on an infield hit, loading the bases, as my hamstring started to hemorrhage.

 I tried to stand and fell.
 I couldn’t throw another pitch.

-I saw him sitting in the stands for the last time and I pulled myself up.
+I saw him sitting in the stands and I pulled myself up.

 Limping to the rubber, using all arm and one leg, I somehow got the count to 3-2.
 With two outs, a one-run lead, the bases loaded and all the runners moving, I threw the last pitch my father would ever see me throw, a fastball down and away.